 You choose to disrespect him and his ex-wife while simultaneously privileging her narrative.

+At a later session, you will tell him: You have Alexithymia and will not explain what that means.
 You will later tell him: You have no connection to your feelings, or You have no feelings, despite his exposure of his feelings in your office, his years of personal counselling, tertiary education, officer training and career.

 You will tell him: You do not have empathy